App24/Conway-s-Game-Of-Life/README.md

 # Conway's Game Of Life
-Recreated Conway's Game Of Life
+Recreated Conway's Game Of Life in C++